8-Week Marathon Training Plan and Tips

 If you’ve run a marathon before and have been doing at least three base runs (relaxed-pace runs) a week for a minimum of six weeks, then you can proceed to follow this 8-week marathon training plan.
 If you've recently run a half marathon, you can follow this 8-week training plan to prepare for a marathon.
 Using the principle of progressive overload, this plan will build your endurance and speed to prepare to conquer the marathon.

-If you are a beginning runner, you will need more time than an 8-week marathon training plan to prepare for your race - at least 16 weeks.
+If you're a novice runner, you will need more time than an 8-week marathon training plan to prepare for your race - at least 16 weeks.
 Beginners training for a first marathon will need more than two months to train for the big race.
 Building a fitness base takes time and at least two months of regular base runs to boost your endurance and leg strength.

 Related Post: 16-Week Marathon Training Plan for Beginners